Click0910/level-task/README.md

 - `ticket_queue`
 - `inference_queue`

 Why those queues or why RabbitMQ?
-Answers in why this? section.
+Answers in **why this?** section.

+`RabbitMQ` is exposed in port `8080` and with the dummy credentials that you can found in `variables.env` file, you can access to
+RabbitMQ portal to check the queues, messages etc.

 ## Celery workers.

-Celery is the official consumer of RabbitMQ and has a native integration with it, so makes sense to use celery workers as consumer.
+`Celery` is the official consumer of `RabbitMQ` and has a native integration with it, so makes sense to use `celery workers` as consumer.

 It was implemented two celery workers: